RainMaker1707/HackContest/README.md

 Don't forget to generate it!
 Until the password is not generated the variable password is equal to a null string like "" and you can't access it with the 'legal' way.

+###set_size particularity

+You'll can't change the size if you use a pattern, you'll have to set the pattern to None before set the size.
+Second particularity if u decide to set the size the whole password will change because it is generated again without any pattern.

 ###Pattern

 You can choose a pattern for the password generation if u want any pattern it simply pass an arguments more in the creation of the object.